keu/docs/guides/airflow-importing-custom-hooks-operators.md

 After you've defined your custom operator, you need to make it available to your DAGs.
 Some legacy Airflow documentation or forums may reference registering your custom operator as an Airflow plugin, but this is not necessary.
 To import  a custom operator into your DAGs, the file containing your custom operator needs to be in a directory that is present in your `PYTHONPATH`.

-Airflow by default will add the `dags/` and `plugins/` directories in a project to the `PYTHONPATH`, so those are the most natural choices for storing custom operator files (check out the Apache Airflow [Module Management docs](https://airflow.apache.org/docs/apache-airflow/stable/modules_management.html) for more info).
+By default, Airflow adds the `dags/` and `plugins/` directories in a project to the `PYTHONPATH`, so those are the most natural choices for storing custom operator files (check out the Apache Airflow [Module Management docs](https://airflow.apache.org/docs/apache-airflow/stable/modules_management.html) for more info).
 Your project structure may vary depending on your team and your use case.
 Astronomer uses the following structure, where custom operator files live in the `plugins/` directory with sub-folders for readability.

 ```bash
 .